flexiblepower/flexiblepower.github.io/whypowermatcher.md

 * Cost effective even at small scale.
 The PowerMatcher does not require difficult models of each device running in a central application.
 It can be implemented cost effictively even in the low voltage grid such as common households and small businesses.
 This is a radical increase in scope because most flexility available now is being harvested in larger industrial installations.

 * Local congestion management.
 The PowerMatcher is capable of managing local congestion points.
-This is great news because with increasing numbers of electric vehicles and heatpumpt most congestion issues are expected locally.
+This is great news because with increasing numbers of electric vehicles and heatpumps most congestion issues are expected locally.

-*"PowerMatcher is an ICT technology for making the electricity grid* **smart** *."*

 ## PowerMatcher Mission Statement ##
 PowerMatcher aims to facilitate the implementation of standardized, scalable Smart Grids by providing a market-based coordination system for balancing demand and supply in clusters of distributed energy resources.
 Powermatcher intents to become the world's standard for the Smart Grid, accessible to anyone.
 By becoming more and more widespread, barriers for smarter use of electricity will decrease.
 PowerMatcher relies on the open-source community in order to become the world standard.